hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 Setting up GHIIDX 360 for the first time is meant to be as easy as possible.

-As well, it is designed to allow you to automatically recieve updates as the repo is updated.
+As well, it is designed to allow you to automatically receive updates as the repo is updated.

 Simply run "_init_repo.bat".